module Occi: sig

 (int * param_val) list -> (int * ora_value) list

-occi_execute_plsql stmt params -> out_param_values executes a PL/SQL block given a list of bind parameter values and returns the list of OUT parameter tuples.
-In the params list, and out_param_values list the first element represents the position of the OUT parameter.
+a list of bind parameter values and returns the list of OUT parameter tuples.
+In

 See also occi_prepare_plsql for an example